I am a Research Associate Professor in the

-I am a computer scientist by training (Ph.D. in Computer Science from University of Washington under the supervision of Larry Ruzzo).
-My research spans multiple fields, including computational biology, statistics and machine learning.
-I have the honor of working with wonderful collaborators, in particular, Roger Bumgarner, and Adrian Raftery).
+I am a computer scientist by training (Ph.D. in Computer Science from University of Washington - Seattle under the supervision of Larry Ruzzo), and have extensive experience in interdisciplinary collaborative projects.

 Email me